The large scale structure formation in an expanding universe

 \section{Virial Expansion}

-It is possible to study virial expansion for this system of galaxies interacting through a gravitational potential in an expanding universe.
-This viral expansion can be used to obtain the equation of state for this system.
-Thus, for the case of large galaxy clustering (in the limit $V\rightarrow\infty$) with fugacity $z=e^{\frac{\mu}{T}}$ ($\mu$ is the chemical potential of the given system), one can write
+It is possible to study virial expansion for this system of galaxies interacting through a gravitational potential in an expanding Universe (\citealt{ahm02}; \citealt{ahm06}).
+This virial expansion can be used to obtain the equation of state for this system.
+Now we will use the gravitational partition function modified by the cosmological constant term to analyze the effect of cosmological constant term on the equation of state.
+Thus, for the case of large galaxy clustering (in the limit $V\rightarrow\infty$), with fugacity $z=\exp ({{\mu}/{T}})$ ($\mu$ as the chemical potential of the given system), one can write